HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 dig @ns1.example.com test.example.com AAAA
 ```

-I am temporarily using the following API [bind-rest-api](https://gitlab.com/jaytuck/bind-rest-api.git), based on dnspython.
+I'm temporarily using the following API [bind-rest-api](https://gitlab.com/jaytuck/bind-rest-api.git), based on dnspython.
 It serves as a start,
-but it needs work in part of the functionality as well aa with security.
+but it needs work in part of the capability and with security.

 ---